ameeragangat/ameera-stack/README.md

 # ameera-stack
-A full-stack learning project: deploying a website, API, and database on a DigitalOcean VM
+A full-stack learning project: deploying a website, API, and database on a VM